 I learned to be curious about death in elementary school.
 I remember being fascinated by a fly traversing my grandmother’s lips at a funeral home and someone slapping the back of my head and shaking me by the shoulders and asking me: “What is wrong with you?”

 I’m still not sure there is anything wrong with me, although I accept there likely is.
-I haven’t met anyone during my ludicrous lifetime that wasn’t severely deficient in one way or another, although I would never point it out to the asshole, particularly these days, when the asshole is liable to be packing and willing to claim he or she was just standing his or her ground.
+I haven’t met anyone during my ludicrous lifetime that wasn’t severely deficient in one way or another, although I would never point it out to the asshole, particularly these days, when the asshole is liable to be packing and willing to claim he or she or them or it was just standing his or her or their or its ground.

 What do you profess?
 Would you confess to anything you profess?
 These are not #ExistentialTrickQuestions, by the way.
 They are what I learned from Plato, who did not invent Silly Putty either.

 You may learn how to write well.
 You may learn how to write good sentences.
 You may learn how to write what you do not understand and may never understand.
 You may learn how to write so well that you get paid for it and never even think about what it is you gave up to do that.

 I remember another thing that happened at Arkansas besides hanging turkeys that has continued to fester like a soul within me as part of my pataphysical DNA was a lecture by Michael Yates, now dead, who asked a simple question to a class of supposedly intelligent people: “How can you tell if anything you write is worth a damn?”
 I remember thinking: “Is this something new, letting people stomp on you?”
 Yates and I agreed that it didn’t matter.
 Matter is simply the least interesting form of energy.

 Yates was also harassed by Jim Whitehead because he wasn’t deferential enough to the toejam school of American literature.
 I still adhere to the position that “American literature” is the perfect oxymoron.